 Sharif University of Technology, Iran.

 My primary research interest is in theoretical foundations of big data analysis.
-This in particular includes sublinear algorithms and lower bounds in various models of computation for processing massive datasets such as streaming, distributed communication, and sublinear time algorithms.
+This in particular includes sublinear algorithms and lower bounds in various models of computation for processing massive datasets such as streaming, distributed communication, massively parallel computation, and sublinear time algorithms.
 More broadly, I am also interested in communication complexity, online algorithms, and algorithmic game theory.